 Nonetheless, while a bit inflammatory, Benioff's comments mark several valid points.
-In fact in one face to face exchange in April 2008, Benioff's antagonistic comments to SAP Co-founder and Chairman Hasso Plattner resulted in Plattner admitting deficiency in the CRM software market by stating "We had a shitty CRM system."
+In fact in one face to face exchange in April 2008, Benioff's antagonistic comments to SAP Co-founder and Chairman Hasso Plattner resulted in Plattner admitting deficiency in the CRM software market by stating "."
 SAP's delivery of a respectable SaaS ERP solution before the end of 2010 is needed if SAP intends to effectively compete in the on-demand ERP market.

 3999 West Chester Pike